pratikunterwegs/knot-patches/README.md

 **Copyright (c) 2019 Pratik Gupte**

-Data, if any generated or accessed (c) GELIFES-RUG and COS-NIOZ
+Data, if any generated or accessed belong to GELIFES-RUG and COS-NIOZ and/or relevant members.

 # Code from the Wadden Sea ATLAS project